StefanJelner/gpflea/README.md

 - Starts up an [express](https://github.com/expressjs/express) webserver.
 - Watches on file changes, then reloads the page in the browser.
 - Generates static pages with SEO friendly file names.
-- Header, footer and blog entries are generated from [Handlebars](https://handlebarsjs.com/) files.
+- Header, footer, navigation, pagination and blog entries, pages, hashtag pages and search results are generated from [Handlebars](https://handlebarsjs.com/) templates.
 - All language specific data of gpFlea is in the [Handlebars](https://handlebarsjs.com/) templates.
 - Uses [Sass](https://sass-lang.com/) for providing CSS.
 (In the [Sass](https://sass-lang.com/) file pure CSS can be used, if someone is not familiar with [Sass](https://sass-lang.com/).)
-- HTML, inline CSS and inline JS are compressed.
+- HTML, CSS and JSON are prettified so they work better with git diffing and do not bloat the git history.
 - CSS from [Sass](https://sass-lang.com/) compilation contains autoprefixing for the recent 2 browser generations.
 - [BEM](http://getbem.com/introduction/) classes are automatically added to the HTML.
 - Resolution of links in the final static pages is done automatically.